canonical/observability/decision-records/2024-07-16--shared-urls.md

 - Charm code does not need to concern itself whether a given relation is in-model or cross-model.

 ## Disadvantages
 - Ingress (traefik) becomes a single point of failure for in-model traffic.
+This means that if traefik stops working, we not only stop receiving telemetry from charms, but we also stop self-monitoring our own stack.
 - All charms need to trust the CA that signed the ingress.
 If the trust chain includes a root CA and the charm has ca-certificates installed, then this is a non-issue.
   Otherwise may need to have a [`receive-ca-cert`](https://github.com/canonical/certificate-transfer-interface/) relation.